sebastiansauer/polits_tweet_mining/Readme.md

 Oldest tweet: March 2013
 Most recent tweet: Aug 2017

+Please note that the tweets are stored in *dehydrated* form due to the legal requirements of Twitter.
+Tweets can be re-hydrated using the Twitter API (or via the respective R package).

 ## Analyses

 Metadata of tweets and text of tweets were processed (after initial makeup/preparation).
-Stopwords and sentimens analyses (in prep) are included.
+Stopwords and sentiment analyses (in prep) are included.

+## Some result presentation

+Check out [this slides](https://data-se.netlify.com/slides/populist-twitter/populist-twitter-dgps2018.html#1) for some result presentation.